MArsalanJaved/ReelDaddy/README.md

+Here's an updated version of the README file with the requested changes:

+---

-# InstaReels-Creator
+# ReelDaddy

 ![Python](https://img.shields.io/badge/Python-3.8+-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

 ## Overview

 `YT-Shorts-Maker` is a Python toolset designed to simplify the process of creating engaging Instagram Reels and YouTube Shorts.
-This tool allows you to download YouTube videos and automatically generate short-form video content that focuses on key moments, such as when someone is speaking.
-It's perfect for content creators who want to increase their social media engagement effortlessly.
+With just one click, you can transform long videos into viral clips, making it an ideal tool for content creators looking to boost their social media presence effortlessly.
+This open-source tool is an alternative to popular platforms like [Klap.app](https://klap.app/), [2short.ai](https://2short.ai/), Spikes Studio, and [Vizard.ai](https://vizard.ai/).
+Reels can be generated for as low as 10 cents per reel using the OpenAI API.

 ## How It Works